lucasmsa/computer-architecture/README.md

 # Computer-Architecture
-Assembly MASM code to calculate the arithmetic mean given a  pre-informed number of grades
+Assembly MASM code to calculate the arithmetic mean given a user informed number of grades